attachmentsme/Queuebert/README.md

 BackgroundClient
 ----------------

-To keep the queue-based paradigm consistent, you can create an instance of a _BackgroundClient_ in your background script.
+To keep the queue-based paradigm consistent, you can create an instance of a _BackgroundClient_ in your _background.html_.

 The behaviour of a background client is identical to clients in content scripts except, seeing as the background script has no _tab.id_, background clients have the special _tab.id_ _background_.